 - Cultural Diversity Committee examines cultural issues that may affect student achievement.

-- Distinguished Services Award Committee selects a present or former school board member to receive the Everett R. Dyer Award for Distinguished School Board Service at the Annual Convention.
+- Distinguished Service Award Committee selects a present or former school board member to receive the Everett R. Dyer Award for Distinguished School Board Service at the Annual Convention.

 - Investment Advisory Committee monitors and evaluates the performance of NYSSBA’s investment portfolio and investment managers.

-In addition, the board may appoint ad hoc committees to look to specific matters on behalf of the membership, such as the Ad Hoc Advisory Committee on BOCES.
+In addition, the board may appoint ad hoc committees to look to specific matters on behalf of the membership, such as the Ad Hoc Advisory Committee or Task Forces on BOCES.